KatherineTrice/starter-hugo-academic/content/authors/admin/_index.md

 # # Interests to show in About widget
 interests:
   - Human Development
-  - Language Learning
+  - Language Processing and Learning
-  - Autism
+  - Neurodevelopmental Disorders
   - Cognitive Neuroscience
 #
 # # Education to show in About widget